Guillaume Delisle: Persia

 The map of Iran at the end of the Safavid period is depicted in 1724 (late Safavid dynasty).
 In French this is named Carte de Perse.
 Starting from the Sea of Azov and the Crimea from the West, it extends to Kashmir and Kabul in the east.
 In the north, the map goes to the highest point of the Caspian Sea and to the south the Persian Gulf and the Strait of Hormuz.
 The name of Persian Gulf in the map is explicitly included as the Golfe Persique.

 This map covers areas which today are countries including Iraq, Afghanistan, Iran, Kuwait, Uzbekistan, Turkmenistan, Tajikistan, Armenia, and the republic of Azerbaijan.
-The map also contains parts of today’s Russia, Pakistan, Turkey, Ukraine, Kazakhstan and the Arabian Peninsula.
+The map also contains parts of today’s Russia, Pakistan, Turkey, Ukraine, Kazakhstan, Kurdistan, and the Arabian Peninsula.
 In the map Delisle has drawn mountains and connecting roads between cities.